caiovincius/SIESTA-Shell-Tools/SIESTA-PDOS-Utility/README.md

 - "Do you want to separate each energy level from each atom?
 (Y)Yes (N)No"

-     - If you choose Yes, new options will appear and you have to enter the atoms you want (Ex.: Fe, C_gga, Mn_lda...
-Enter the specie name that appear), and then the energy level you want (Ex.: 2s, 3p, 4f, 3, 5...
-You can enter only the n quantum number or the n and l quantum numbers).
-After that, the tool you ask if you want to plot more energy levels and you can choose as many as you want.
-If you don't wanna, type 0.
+     - If you choose Yes, new options will appear and you have to enter the atom specie you want (Ex.: Fe, C_gga, Mn_lda...), with the orbital separated by "-" (Ex.: Fe-3s, Fe-3p, C_gga-2p, Mn_lda-4f, N-2, Cl_gga-3...)
+     - If you don't want to separate the energy levels for each orbital of an atom specie, enter only the atom specie without the orbital.

-     - If you choose No, the script will not plot all energy levels together of each atom of your system.
+     - If you choose No, the script will plot all energy levels together for each atom specie.

 - "Do you want to customize the PDOS plot to the xmgrace format (it generates an .agr file)?
 (Y)Yes (N)No" (OPTIONAL)